-11. Security Considerations
+8. Security Considerations

-The specifications of this draft don't raise any new security issues as the Flow Label field in the IPv6 header cannot be encrypted because of the known reasons.
+The specifications of this draft do not raise any new security issues.
+The Flow Label field in the IPv6 header cannot be encrypted because of the known reasons.
 If encrypted, each in between router has to decrypt the header for providing the required QoS to the packet.
 As the QoS specification requires minimum delay for the packet, decrypting each packet's header at each router will not be a good idea because of the time required in processing the packet.

-12. Conclusion
+9. Conclusion